The Barnes Arboretum at Saint Joseph’s University

-In 2018, Saint Joseph’s University and the Barnes Foundation launched an educational partnership expanding opportunities for students and the surrounding community to engage in horticulture education.
+In 2018, Saint Joseph’s University and the Barnes Foundation launched an educational partnership expanding opportunities for students and the surrounding community to engage in horticulture education and the arts.

-The 12-acre arboretum is astonishingly diverse for its size, with more than 2,500 varieties of woody and herbaceous plants — many rare.
+The 12-acre Arboretum is astonishingly diverse for its size, with more than 2,500 varieties of woody and herbaceous plants — many rare.
 The peony and lilac collections date back to the early 1900s and are important genetic resources for conservation and study.
-An herbarium started in 1968 by John Fogg, a longtime instructor at the arboretum school and director after Mrs. Barnes, contains more than 10,000 specimens that supplement teaching and research.
+A herbarium started in 1968 by John Fogg, a longtime instructor at the Arboretum school and director after Mrs. Barnes, contains more than 10,000 specimens that supplement teaching and research.

 The Arboretum is open to the public on weekends, 11 a.m. to 4 p.m., from May 4 to October 27.
 Parking is free.

 The three-year Horticulture Certificate Program offers a comprehensive approach to the science and methods of horticulture and design.
 Coursework emphasizes aesthetics and the practical application of knowledge.
 The Arboretum and its greenhouse serve as the program’s laboratories.
 Additionally, we offer a number of hands-on workshops for amateur gardeners and horticulture enthusiasts.

 In 2018, the Barnes Foundation and Saint Joseph's University launched an educational partnership expanding opportunities for students and the local community.
 The long-running Horticulture Certificate Program continues, and Saint Joseph’s University is exploring a new horticulture minor as well as academic credit for select horticulture courses.